Pass on the Pouch: Why Picky Eaters & Sensory Kids May Need Less Food Pouches

 Without variety, kids can become picky eaters or develop texture sensitivities, especially common in children with sensory processing differences.

-Your toddler’s feeding preferences and sensory comfort zones are forming right now.
-If most foods they experience are smooth and single-flavored, new textures and stronger tastes may feel overwhelming later.
+Your toddler's feeding preferences and sensory comfort zones are forming right now.
+If most foods they experience come from food pouches—smooth, sweet, and single-textured—new textures and stronger tastes may feel overwhelming later.

 Offering a variety of whole foods, whether they’re eaten, licked, or just explored, helps your child build confidence at the table.